 Art can be a spontaneous way to express what has been learned in any homeschool subject area.
-As with all homeschooling, give children room and materials,some food for thought and it can often flow naturally.
+As with all homeschooling, give children room and materials, time and some food for thought and it can often flow naturally.
 However, sometimes plans are needed to help you as a parent direct those art activities, improve them and explore them more fully.
 Below, I have listed some ideas of how to teach Art by Exploring Art Techniques.